Lynn Arner

 Areas: Feminist theory; contemporary theory; British cultural studies; critical university studies (especially the professoriat and doctoral studies in the discipline of English in the US and Canada); class; women’s, gender, and sexuality studies; and late medieval English literature.

 Professor Lynn Arner is currently writing on the professoriat in the discipline of English in Canada and the US.
-Aided by a grant from the Social Sciences and Humanities Research Council of Canada (SSHRC) and by her training in statistics, she recently conducted nationwide surveys of English professors in Canada and the US.
-Professor Arner is particularly interested in issues surrounding gender and class in doctoral studies and in the daily worklives and overall careers of faculty members.
+Aided by a grant from the Social Sciences and Humanities Research Council of Canada (SSHRC) and by her training in statistics, she has conducted nationwide surveys of English professors in Canada and the US.
+Professor Arner is particularly interested in issues surrounding gender and class in doctoral studies and in the daily worklives and overall careers of faculty.
 She has published various articles on first-generation university students who become university faculty and on gender and class in the professoriat.

 Professor Arner’s first book, Chaucer, Gower, and the Vernacular Rising: Poetry and the Problem of the Populace after 1381 (Penn State University Press, 2013), examines the transmission of Greco-Roman and European literature into English during the late fourteenth and early fifteenth centuries while literacy was burgeoning among men and women from the nonruling classes.
 Focusing primarily on an overlooked sector of Chaucer’s and Gower’s early readership, namely, the upper strata of nonruling urban classes, this historiographical study examines Chaucer’s and Gower’s negotiations–often articulated at the sites of gender and female sexuality–over poetics, cultural expertise, and the roles that vernacular poetry should play in the late medieval social formation, positioning poetry to become a powerful participant in processes of social control.
 [For more information, see http://www.psupress.org/books/titles/978-0-271-05893-1.html ].